97varun/EventCalendar/README.md

 # EventCalendar
-* This a basic design.
+* This is a basic design.
 Please let me know what has to be added/removed.
 ### Run
 * Download the zip and place it in ```htdocs``` folder of xampp in Windows, not sure about other operating systems
 * Extract the zip and rename it to "EventCalendar"